smtbos/urmil404/README.md

 ## About

 I am Urmil Rupareliya.
-I am completing my  B.C.A. at Saurashtra University.
-I am an aspiring Seniour Python Developer at [Flopcoders](https://flopcoders.com/), presently leading the [Flopcoders Team](https://www.flopcoders.com/team) as the President, one of the Core Team Member of [Flopcoders](https://www.flopcoders.com) and Android Engineer Lead at [IoT Lab](http://www.lidstack.in).
-My other interests aside from Machine Learning, Cyber Security and Automation.
+I'm just Completed my B.C.A. from Saurashtra University Rajkot.
+I am an aspiring Seniour Web Developer at [Flopcoders Community](https://flopcoders.com/), presently leading the [Flopcoders Team](https://www.flopcoders.com/team) as the President, one of the Core Team Member of [Google Developer Student Club](https://gdsc.community.dev/parul-university-vadodara) , My other interests aside from Machine Learning, Cyber Security and Automation.

 <br>
 <br>